 A Nappy Change bag is for when you leave the house and need to keep organised for nappy changing on the go.
 It needs enough compartments to make sure you are not fumbling for the basics.
 Be prepared and find a bag that is practical, not just beautiful.
 The best bag is one that best suits you and your lifestyle.

 Necessary to put your dirty nappies in at change time.
-Store dirty nappies in bucket either using Dry Pailing or Water with pre wash soaker.
+Store dirty nappies in the bucket either using Dry Pailing or Water with pre-wash soaker.
 Buy a proper nappy bucket for sturdiness and safety.
 Should have a lid that only adults can open if you have toddlers around.
-A 20litre bucket is ideal as it Keeps smells in and holds a full days nappies easily.
+A 20litre bucket is ideal as it keeps smells in and holds a full days nappies easily.

 Nappy change mist

 A handy spray, you can make your own or buy one.
 Can be water only or have essential oils added to make cleaning baby’s bottom easier when using a fabric baby wipe.